-Investments classified as "#2 Other" are investments in 'red star' companies according to the Investment Manager's proprietary classification framework.
+Investments classified as "#2 Other" are investments in 'red' companies according to the LO Sustainable Investment Framework.
 The purpose of their inclusion is for inter alia portfolio diversification purposes or to reflect common benchmarks or broad market exposure to support the financial performance of the Sub-Fund.
 As a minimum safeguard, such investments will not include companies with level 5 UN Global Compact controversies using the Sustainalytics rating scale. '#2 Other' also includes Cash and Cash Equivalents (for instance to achieve investment goals, for treasury purposes or in case of unfavorable market conditions) and derivatives (used for instance for hedging purposes or for efficient portfolio management techniques).